cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Climbing

 Vertical movement is the name of the game.
-Be it a mountain, a skyscraper, or whatever else this specialisation covers.
+Be it a mountain, a skyscraper, or whatever else this specialization covers.
 Characters can secure people and items and bivouac in vertical space.

 ###### Swimming

 Swimming allows the character to cover more distance and generally become more adept at moving through water.
-The use of scuba gear and diving are included in the Swimming specialisation.
+The use of scuba gear and diving are included in the Swimming specialization.

-###### Parcour
+###### Parkour

-Movement in spaces filled with obstacles, drops, and short climbs is the domain of Parcour.
+Movement in spaces filled with obstacles, drops, and short climbs is the domain of Parkour.
 It is extremely useful in pursuit situations, making the terrain much more manageable.

 #### Pilot